 However, messaging tools aren't without their shortcomings.
 It can be challenging to know if employees have read a message, as they can quickly get buried if your company is active on the platform.
 If there is something important to communicate to employees, it may be best to schedule a meeting or video call.

 Don't beat around the bush or try to sugarcoat when delivering bad news.
 Your employees will respect your honesty, even if they don't agree with the message you are delivering.
 This is vital in fostering an open relationship based on trust and honesty.

-This article was originally published on October 15, 2014.
-An updated version was published on January 5, 2021.
+This blog article was originally published on October 15, 2014.
+It was last updated on September 13, 2022.